centreon/centreon-documentation/versioned_docs/version-22.10/monitoring/basic-objects/hosts.md

 ### Additional Information

 * **Enable/disable resource**: determine whether or not the host and its services must be monitored.
-If the host is disabled, it does not appear on the **Resources Status** page.
+If the host is disabled, it will still show on the list of hosts but will not appear on the **Resources Status** page.
+Warning, disabled hosts still count towards the number of hosts included with your licence.
 * The **Comments**: add a comment concerning the host.